 Featured Route For Sundial

-There is a really good photo/topo on rockclimbing.com.But basically: Pitch 1: start on the right/west end of the North face, linking small weaknesses to a big ledge at 180+ feet.
-Move belay around the corner 50 feet to the right, and climb a large left facing corner, staying left below steep roofs....a very smooth slab section is mastered using holds on the right and a long reach.
+Pitch 1: Start on the right/west end of the North face, linking small weaknesses to a big ledge at 180+ feet.
+Build a belay and/or move belay around the corner 50 feet to the right.
+Pitch 2: Climb a large left facing corner, staying left below steep roofs....a very smooth slab section is mastered using holds on the right and a long reach.
 Belay on obvious nice ledge.
-Pitch 3: Start by climbing either of two left angling cracks for about 25 feet (fi...[more]
+Pitch 3: Start by climbing either of two left angling cracks for about 25 feet (fingers on the right, thin...[more]
 Browse More Classics in UT